How do I use Climate-Smart Crop?

 How accurate are our seasonal forecasts?

-Our climate forecasts perform best in the winter season – with an overall success rate of over 70% for winter temperature.
-Our latest risk maps offer improved predictability than version 1, since we now combine many seasonal forecasts from international weather centres.
+Our climate forecasts perform best in the winter season – with an overall success rate of over 79% for winter temperature.
+Our latest risk maps offer improved predictability than version 2 (72% accuracy), since we now combine many seasonal forecasts from international weather centres including the UK Met Office, ECMWF and MeteoFrance.

 We are working toward a tailored forecast system that will provide accurate forecasts even closer to the farm field.